jibon57/nativescript-braintree/README.md

 ```
 2) iOS problem with paypal & Venmo.

-If you want to use Paypal then you will need to edit your main "`Info.plist`" file to add `URL scheme` like this:
+If you want to use Paypal & Venmo then you will need to edit your main "`Info.plist`" file to add `URL scheme` like this:

 ```
 <key>CFBundleURLTypes</key>